DecisionsDev/odm-docker-kubernetes/platform/eks/README-ECR.md

     - For an interim fix: click the link for your version of ODM in the page [Operational Decision Manager Interim Fixes](https://www.ibm.com/support/pages/operational-decision-manager-interim-fixes) and then check the table "Interim fix for ODM on Certified Kubernetes".

-    - Alternatively, you can also run the command `tree  ~/.ibm-pak/data/cases/ibm-odm-prod/` (on the bastion host), and you can find the chart version number in the name of the file `ibm-odm-prod-<CHART_VERSION>.tgz` located in `<CASE_VERSION>/charts/` :
+    - Alternatively, you can also run the command `tree  ~/.ibm-pak/data/cases/ibm-odm-prod/` (on the bastion host), and you can find the chart version number corresponding to the file `ibm-odm-prod-<CHART_VERSION>.tgz`.
+Below is an example for CASE version `1.9.0` that corresponds to Helm chart version `24.1.0` :

       ```bash
       /home/user/.ibm-pak/data/cases/ibm-odm-prod/
-      └── 1.8.0
+      └── 1.9.0
           ├── caseDependencyMapping.csv
           ├── charts
-          │   └── ibm-odm-prod-24.0.0.tgz
+          │   └── ibm-odm-prod-24.1.0.tgz
           ├── component-set-config.yaml
-          ├── ibm-odm-prod-1.8.0-airgap-metadata.yaml
+          ├── ibm-odm-prod-1.9.0-airgap-metadata.yaml
-          ├── ibm-odm-prod-1.8.0-charts.csv
+          ├── ibm-odm-prod-1.9.0-charts.csv
-          ├── ibm-odm-prod-1.8.0-images.csv
+          ├── ibm-odm-prod-1.9.0-images.csv
-          ├── ibm-odm-prod-1.8.0.tgz
+          ├── ibm-odm-prod-1.9.0.tgz
           └── resourceIndexes
               └── ibm-odm-prod-resourcesIndex.yaml
       ```
-- Run the `helm install` command below:
+- Run the `helm install` command below to install ODM:

   ```bash
   helm install mycompany ibm-helm/ibm-odm-prod --version ${CHART_VERSION} \